 RULE 1: Avoid oil.

 Oil can cause the glue in extensions to break down.
 In addition to using oil-free makeup, you need to make sure that your makeup remover and daily skin regimen is oil-free as well.
-Cristina Monaco, PA-C specializing in cosmetic dermatology at the Schweiger Dermatology Group explains, “Using a makeup remover that is oil based will cause those lashes to slide right off.”
+Cristina Monaco, PA-C, who specializes in cosmetic dermatology at the Schweiger Dermatology Group explains, “Using a makeup remover that is oil based will cause those lashes to slide right off.”
 Even though these formulas are great for removing all of your makeup, they’ll also remove the adhesive bond on your lashes.
-Consider Garnier Oil-Free Cleansing Towelettes, La Roche-Posay Daily Moisturizer and Kiehl’s Oil-Free Cleanser.
+Consider Garnier Oil-Free Cleansing Towelettes or Kiehl’s Ultra Facial Oil-Free Cleanser for a lash-safe cleanse.

 RULE 2: Avoid mascara.